Logarithmic functions and graphs

 Summary and examples

 The logarithmic and the exponential function are each other's inverses.
-In the Netherlands it is customary to write the logarithmic function as follows:
+In the Netherlands the logarithmic function is usually written as follows:

 y= ^g\log(x)